For couple, immigration crisis a reminder of what it means to be a lawyer

 “That month, other attorneys at my firm helped take on my normal workload so I could focus my efforts on the emergency immigration situation,” he said.

 Youkhana said she and Hanna spent the next few weeks learning as much as they could about immigration law and trying to help the families in crisis.

 “It’s difficult to balance your for-profit work and pro-bono life,” she said.
 “You take them both personally, but when someone’s life is at stake, it’s a different ballgame.”

 And lives truly were at stake for some people ICE was trying to deport, some of whom had lived in the United States for most of their lives.
 The Chaldean and Assyrian Christians especially face religious persecution, torture and even death if they are sent back to Iraq.

-Other attorneys, including a law professor and two Miller Canfield associates, joined the efforts to help those detained.
+Other attorneys, including a law professor and two Miller Canfield principals (among them alumna Kim Scott), joined the efforts to help those detained.
 U.S. District Court Judge Mark Goldsmith, Eastern District of Michigan, granted the team an emergency order to stop the deportations until the detainees could go to immigration court.
 Some of those immigrants have become American citizens since then, and others have been released from detention on bond to make their cases in court.

 Hanna’s work is back to normal now.

 “I love what I do as a corporate and commercial real estate transactions attorney,” he said.
 “However, at the end of the day, people go to law school because they inherently want to help others.
 When my community came under attack, there was no question that something needed to be done.”

 Youkhana, too, is back to a more normal life.
 But the crisis of the raids has affected forever the way she thinks of her work as an attorney.